yakclient/yakclient/README.md

-# Thanks, Thats it!
+# Thanks, That's it!

 Alright, thanks for reading!
-Thats it!
-If you have any question at all please reach out to me on discord `@durganmcbroom` or submit a PR/bug request here or join the [YakClient discord](https://discord.gg/dpGxnEtnw3)!
+That's it!
+If you have any question at all please reach out to me on discord `@durganmcbroom`, submit a PR/bug here or join the [YakClient discord](https://discord.gg/dpGxnEtnw3)!